Munich air disaster: Aftermath

 Three players, Derek Lewin, Bob Hardisty and Warren Bradley, were transferred to United on short-term contracts by non-League club Bishop Auckland.
 Bradley was the only one of the three players to play for the first team, and the only one to sign a permanent contract.
 The remaining places in the team were filled by reserve players including Shay Brennan and Mark Pearson.
 United's fierce rivals Liverpool offered them five loan players to help put a side together.

 There were changes in the backroom staff at United too, following the deaths of secretary Walter Crickmer and coaches Tom Curry and Bert Whalley.
 Goalkeeper Les Olive, still registered as a player at the time of the disaster, retired from playing and took over from Crickmer as club secretary.
 Another former United goalkeeper, Jack Crompton, took over coaching duties after United chairman Harold Hardman had negotiated with Crompton's then-employers Luton Town for his release.

 United only won one more league game in the 1957–58 season after the crash, causing their title challenge to collapse and they fell to ninth place.
 They managed to reach the FA Cup final, but lost 2–0 to Bolton Wanderers, and beat Milan at Old Trafford in the European Cup semi-finals, only to lose 4–0 at the San Siro.
 Real Madrid, who went on to win the trophy for the third year running, suggested that Manchester United be awarded the trophy for that year – a suggestion supported by Red Star Belgrade – but this failed to materialise.
 After the tragedy, UEFA floated the idea of Manchester City taking United's place in the European Cup, had United not been able to fulfil their fixtures, but this was rejected by all parties involved, City in particular.

 Busby resumed managerial duties the following season.
-Real Madrid offered to loan Alfredo Di Stefano until the end of the season for half his wages, but the transfer was blocked by the FA, as it would prevent a British player to take that spot in the team.
+Real Madrid offered to loan Alfredo Di Stéfano until the end of the season for half his wages, but the transfer was blocked by the FA, as it would prevent a British player to take that spot in the team.
 Madrid instead raised funds and organized charity friendly matches with United.
 Eventually, Busby built a second generation of Busby Babes, including George Best and Denis Law, that ten years later won the European Cup by beating two-time winners Benfica.
 Charlton and Foulkes were the only two crash survivors who lined up in that team.